-A lot of our editing clients at Ideas on Fire are working on their book or dissertation, and although they love their project they hit a wall when it comes time to find a framework for all the research questions, objects, and ideas they have gathered.
-They’re sitting on pages and pages of notes, potential outlines, and paragraphs on various topics but have yet to find the big, overarching structure or framework that ties all that stuff together into a cohesive manuscript.
-So here’s how to create a framework for your book or dissertation.
+A lot of our editing clients at Ideas on Fire are working on their book or dissertation, and although they love their project, they hit a wall when it comes time to find a framework for all the research questions, objects, and ideas they have gathered.
+They’re sitting on pages and pages of brainstorming notes, potential outlines, and paragraphs on various topics but have yet to find the big, overarching structure or framework that ties all that stuff together into a cohesive manuscript.
+So here’s how to create a strong dissertation or book structure.

 Gather and Describe Your Archival Objects

 Your archive is the stuff—the primary sources—that you are actually making claims about.
 Depending on your (inter)discipline, your archive might include ethnographic interview transcripts, legal statutes or course transcripts, websites, novels, live performances you attended or have records of, polling data, activist ephemera like event fliers or programs, podcast or television episodes, video game content, films, or musical scores or recordings.